davidcaron/pclpy/README.md

 Only Windows x64 and python 3.5+ are supported at the moment.

-## Why
+## Why ?
 While Cython is great, binding templated code isn't one of its strenghts.
 The python-pcl bindings contain a lot of repeated code and adding features or point types is quite tedious.
 Also, python-pcl implement only a subset of PCL's classes and point types.

 With pybind11, we can use c++ templates directly.
-The goal is to bind as much of the library as possible.
+The goal is to wrap as much of the library as possible.

 ## Features
-- All point types are planned to be wrapped
+- All point types (compiled with default msvc flags)
-- You can access point cloud attributes as numpy arrays using `point_cloud.x` or `point_cloud.xyz`
+- You can access point cloud attributes as numpy arrays using `cloud.x` or `cloud.xyz`

 ## Example

-Here is how you would use the library to process a Moving Least Squares.
+Here is how you would use the library to process Moving Least Squares.

 (see PCL documentation: http://pointclouds.org/documentation/tutorials/resampling.php)